TeslaCon 2025 Programing Schedule

 Behold the programming schedule for TeslaCon 2025!

 Peruse our lists of panels, activities, and eccentricities for your entertainment and delight!
-The following lists are sorted by the day, time, and rooms where the activities occur.
+The following lists are sorted by day, time, and rooms where the activities occur.

-Please bear in mind, that the programming is subject to change.
+Please bear in mind that the programming is subject to change.

-All panels run 90 minutes: 60 minutes for presentation, 15 minutes for Q&A, 15 minutes for cleanup and reset for next panel.
+All panels run 90 minutes: 60 minutes for presentation, 15 minutes for Q&A, 15 minutes for cleanup, and reset for next panel.
 Please make sure to give the next person ample time to set up.
 Please remember to arrive early for the panel so it may start on time.
-Those giving A Presentation remember to bring your OWN computer and if possible cord /jack for the projectors.
-Thank You! * Asterisk is for kids programming

 Arcane -The Series / Open discussion with fans